cwcupples/MultiplayerChess/README.md

 # MultiplayerChess
 Updated version of the chess GUI to allow for multiplayers across different computers.
 So far works on Mac, and has not been tested on other devices.
 Two players talk to a single server through sockets to exchange moves back and forth.

+The images folder contains all of the images used in the building of the chess board